PaxTux/TSP-Solvers/README.md

 Each tunnel has an entry point where salesman enters and an exit point where salesman pops out.
 Entry point and exit point can be the same.

+In examples below tunnels are drawn as (blue) straight lines but in reality tunnels can be much more complex.
+The function doesn't care how a tunnel looks like, it just cares about entry point and exit point.

 * **routeStartPoint** specifies where ROUGHLY the route should start.
 You can think of this as salesmans initial location (at the beginning of the journey).
 This parameter is mandatory.
 You may leave it blank, but then solver will set it to x=0;y=0.